LiteObject/delegates-in-csharp/readme.md

 Action<string,string> print3 = (message1, message2) => Console.WriteLine($"{message1} {message2}");
 print3("Hello", "World!"); // Output: Hello World!
 ```

+In the first example, we define an `Actoion` delegate named `print1` that takes no parameters and simply writes "Hello World!" to the console when invoked.
+We can then call `print1()` to execute the method.

+In the second example, we define an `Action` delegate named `print2` that takes a string (`message`) as a parameter.
+When we invoke it, it prints the message to the console.

+In the third example, we define an `Action` delegate named `print3` that takes two string messages as parameters.
+When we invoke it, it prints those messages in sequence.

 ## What is an `Func` Delegate?